 Established Conversion Events

 Instead of clarifying goals for conversions, GA4 allows you to specify conversion events for each action you count as a conversion.
-This allows GA4 to count every instance of the conversion event, even if that event occurs multiple times during the same session.
+This specification allows GA4 to count every instance of the conversion event, even if that event occurs multiple times during the same session.

 How Do You Switch to GA4?